KIT-MRT/arbitration_graphs/docs/tasks/2_extend_arbitration_graph.md

 - Take a look at how the other behavior components are defined in `include/demo/pacman_agent.hpp`.
 - Add the `ChaseGhost` behavior component as a new member of the `PacmanAgent` class and initialize it in the constructor.
+- Extend the `PacmanAgent` parameter struct to include the parameters for the `ChaseGhost` behavior component.
 - Add a new option to the priority arbitrator.
 - Run the game, take a look at the new arbitration graph and observe how PacMan behaves.